 An introduction to the methods of chemical information retrieval and display.
 While hand searching of library materials is covered, CD-ROM and on-line computer searching will be emphasized.
 Sources of chemical information on the Internet will be explored.
 Students will become familiar with both 2-D and 3-D molecular drawing and visualization software and the interface of these programs with presentation and Internet packages.
 1 lecture and 1 library/computer practicum per week.

-CHEM 353 - Biochemistry (4) (or BIOL 324/L (4))
+CHEM 353 - Biochemistry (3)